 Securities Lending Risk.
 The Fund may lend its portfolio securities to brokers, dealers and financial institutions to seek income.
 There is a risk that a borrower may default on its obligations to return loaned securities.
 There is a risk that the assets of the Fund's securities lending agent may be insufficient to satisfy any contractual indemnification requirements to that Fund.
 Borrowers of the Fund's securities typically provide collateral in the form of cash that is reinvested.
-The Fund will be responsible for the risks associated with the investment of cash collateral, including any collateral invested in a money market fund.
-The Fund may lose money on its investment of cash collateral or may fail to earn sufficient income on its investment to meet obligations to the borrower.
+The Fund will be responsible for the risks associated with the investment of cash collateral, including any collateral or may fail to earn sufficient income on its investment to meet obligations to the borrower.
 In addition, delays may occur in the recovery of securities from borrowers, which could interfere with the Fund's ability to vote proxies or to settle transactions and there is the risk of possible loss of rights in the collateral should the borrower fail financially.
 Krane and its sub-adviser, if applicable, are subject to potential conflicts of interest because the compensation paid to them increases in connection with any net income received by the Fund from a securities lending program.

 Tax Risk.
 In order to qualify for the favorable tax treatment generally available to regulated investment companies, the Fund must satisfy certain income, distribution and asset diversification requirements.
 With respect to the latter, the Fund generally may not acquire a security if, as a result of the acquisition, more than 50% of the value of the Fund's assets would be invested in (a) issuers in which the Fund has, in each case, invested more than 5% of the Fund's assets and (b) issuers more than 10% of whose outstanding voting securities are owned by the Fund.
 If the Fund were to fail to qualify as a regulated investment company, it would be taxed in the same manner as an ordinary corporation, and distributions to its shareholders would not be deductible by the Fund in computing its taxable income, which would adversely affect its performance.
-Because there is limited transparency into state ownership of Chinese issuers, there is a risk of such issuers being deemed to be a single issuer, which could result in the Fund falling out of compliance with the asset diversification requirements.

 In order to qualify for the favorable tax treatment generally available to regulated investment companies and avoid Fund-level taxes, the Fund must also satisfy certain distribution requirements.
-Capital controls and currency controls may affect the Fund's ability to meet the applicable distribution requirements.
 If the Fund fails to satisfy the distribution requirement necessary to qualify for treatment as a regulated investment company for any taxable year, the Fund would be treated as a corporation subject to U.S. federal income tax, thereby subjecting any income earned by the Fund to tax at the corporate level.
 If the Fund fails to satisfy a separate distribution requirement, it will be subject to a Fund-level excise tax.
 These Fund-level taxes will apply in addition to taxes payable at the shareholder level on distributions.